wattahay/cli-game-scripts/examples/controller.md

 This is a very specific example of an XBOX 360 controller, using another application to map a conroller to basic keyboard keys.

-Functionality is built in to the beast.py script to use custom keyboard keys (not standalone controller support), with a custom title such as "XBOX".
+Functionality is built in to the beast.py script to use custom keyboard keys with a custom title such as "XBOX".

 AntiMicroX is found on Linux in the conventional app centers.